 Early Intervention at Cambridge School

 Based on the increasingly clear research that early intervention is critical for educating children with dyslexia, Cambridge School will begin offering substantial Early Intervention Scholarships for students in Kindergarten through Grade 2.
 Many times parents are given a variety of reasons why they should “wait and see” and hope that their child’s reading will improve with time.
-However, research shows that children who struggle with reading and pre-reading skills in preschool and kindergarten will not catch up to their peers without intensive intervention, especially if there is a family history of dyslexia or undiagnosed learning challenges.
+However, research shows that children who struggle with reading and pre-reading skills will not catch up to their peers without intensive intervention, especially if there is a family history of dyslexia or undiagnosed learning challenges.
 Unfortunately, the most effective window for this early intervention comes well before students in traditional learning environments are identified and diagnosed with dyslexia.
 For more information read this article on predicting dyslexia before children learn to read.

 Cambridge School Early Intervention Scholarships are intended to make it possible for families to give their children research-based, intensive reading intervention by removing financial barriers to early intervention.
 Please click here to apply.

 Early Behavioral Predictors of Dyslexia

 Key childhood predictors of reading problems include early problems with phonological awareness, short-term memory, rapid naming, expressive vocabulary, pseudoword repetition, and letter naming.
 (See, e.g. Scarborough, 1998).

 Puolakanaho et al., 2007, showed that familial risk, letter knowledge, phonological awareness and rapid automatized naming at 3.5 years predicted later diagnosis of developmental dyslexia.
 Additionally, those children who later developed dyslexia exhibited auditory and speech processing deficits at a very early age.